Do Chickens Yawn? (10 reasons + health risks)

-Canker can be treated with antibacterial medication effective against the protozoa parasite.
+Canker can be treated with antibiotics effective against the protozoa parasite.

 It’s not always immediately apparent, but chickens do have ears.
 They are hidden behind some stiff feathers on their heads.
 Apart from hearing, their ears help them to keep their balance.